Kimjigawa/Arduino-Climate-Control/README.md

 # Arduino Control Environment
-Arduino program design to regulate the temperature, humidity and lightning of a small control environment
+Arduino Nano program design to regulate the temperature, humidity and lightning of a small control environment with settings parametrizable through LCD screen